azat-co/practicalnode/chapter2/chapter2.md

 $ npm i express -E
 ```

-**Note**: Depending on your npm version if you attempt to run the aforementioned `$ npm install express` command without the `package.json` file or the `node_modules` folder, the *smart* npm will traverse up the directory tree to the folder that has either of these two things.
+**Note**: Depending on your npm version, if you attempt to run the aforementioned `$ npm install express` command without the `package.json` file or the `node_modules` folder, the *smart* npm will traverse up the directory tree to the folder that has either of these two things.
 This behavior mimics Git&#39;s logic somewhat.
 For more information on the npm installation algorithm, please refer to [the official documentation](https://npmjs.org/doc/folders.html) (<https://npmjs.org/doc/folders.html>).

 Alternatively, we can update the `package.json` file by specifying the dependency `("express": "4.15.4"` or `"express": "4.x")` and run `$ npm install`.

-The following is the `package.json` file with an added Express.js v4.15.4 dependency (the latest as of Sep 2017):
+The following is the `package.json` file with an added Express.js v4.15.4 dependency:

 ```js
 {